 The group has been given a second-hand metal shipping container to store their equipment, which has a bespoke ramp, lights and internal electrics.

 Kenny Brandie, superintendent of the Aberdeen Fishermen’s Mission, said: “After we heard about the incident and all that had been consumed in the fire.

-“We met with Jim and reached out to our contacts in the fishing industry and are delighted to be able to give the container to a group who are so deserving.
+“We met with Jim and reached out to our contact at Container Shipping Supporting Seafarers and are now delighted to see the container go to a group who are so deserving”

 “Because it’s metal, it can’t be burnt again.
 The Fishermen’s Mission will continue to fight for the fishermen of Aberdeen because they are among those who built this city, the trade along with the oil industry has brought a lot of money into Aberdeen and we can’t forget that.”